springload/Wrangler.py/README.md

 Wrangler is a static site generator for people who aren't building blogs.

 Features:
-* Deadly stack of awesomeness: Python, YAML, and Jinja2.
+* Write your content in YAML, JSON or Markdown
-* Supports Markdown and RST out of the box, plus custom filters
+* Templates with the awesome [Jinja2](http://jinja.pocoo.org/docs/templates/) library
 * Really quick (200 pages, 88 templates in < 4 seconds).
 * Smart caching, so only the pages you change are re-rendered
-* Friendly CLI
+* Simple CLI gets you up and running in a few seconds
-* Scalable (will happily build a 10,000 page site without complaining)
+* Scalable (will build a 5,000 page site without complaining)
-* Used in the real-world
+* Extensible with custom filters, extensions, hooks, and parsers

 # Quickstart